Naer Mataron

 Naer Mataron is a Greek black metal band which draws on imagery from Greek mythology.
 The band was formed in 1994 after splitting from Nar Mataron, and was soon signed to Black Lotus Records, with whom they released four studio albums.
 Moving through numerous line-ups, the band has seen influences from other genres of music, including a traditional black metal release and songs featuring elements of melodic black metal and industrial music.

 In 2007, the band signed with Season of Mist, with whom they released their most recent album.
 The current line-up includes founding member bassist Kaiadas, former DHG vocalist Vicotnic, and drummer Warhead.

 The band has been labeled as part of the National Socialist black metal scene, although it is not typically labeled as such.
 The connection to the scene is drawn chiefly due to the activities of Kaiadas, real name Giorgos Germenis, who was formerly a member of the National Socialist black metal band Der Stürmer and who held a seat in the Greek parliament as a member of the far-right and neo-fascist criminal organization Golden Dawn.
-The band also, in 2017, performed at the festival Asgardsrei.
+In 2017, the band performed at the festival Asgardsrei.